harvard-team-pivot/cs171project/README.md

 Added bar chart.
 Sorted it by highest score to lowest.
 Made it grey per expert evaluation feedback.
 Added it to bootstrap container.

 Added radar chart from [here](http://bl.ocks.org/nbremer/21746a9668ffdf6d8242).
 Tweaking data to work with it.
+I got the axes in there own variable.
+Able to filter the axes, need to let the function accept scope or rank.

 Updated todo.